What Are Kiln Cookies? Protect Kiln Shelves with Patties

 Alternatively, some potters will make a slab of wadding and cut it into little cubes.
 These are then bisque fired and placed under the pots during a glaze fire.
 They work a bit like kiln stilts.

 Wadding is often used in atmospheric firings like soda firing or wood firing.
 The wadding raises the base of the pottery off the kiln shelf.
-This allows flashing, characteristic of atmospheric firing methods, to occur all the way around the piece, including the base.
+This allows flashing, characteristic of atmospheric firing methods, to occur right around the piece, including the base.

 How to Remove Kiln Cookies that Are Stuck to a Glazed Pot